Deciding to Go

-Keep gas in the tank.
+Keep lots of gas in the tank.
 Fill it if it’s near the halfway mark.

 Don’t use the “Fill Tank” option on the gas pumps.
-It will charge your credit card $280 and hold it until whatever you put in clears.
-I have no idea why it does this but it does and if you’re budgeting and keep doing this – ouch!
+It will charge your credit card $280 and hold it until whatever you put in I have no idea why it does and if you’re budgeting and keep doing this – ouch!
 Use the 10,000ISK button.
 That will be plenty.

 Don’t park on the road.
 Please!
 Love – everyone else on the road; especially the people who live and work in Iceland.